JonathanSetiabudi/UC-WheRe/README.md

  > * What will be the input/output of your project?
  > * What are the features that the project provides? -->
 ## Project Description
-Our project adds a twist to the popular game "Guess Who?"(By Hasbro) by switching out the people with UCR Locations.
-We hope upon completion of this project, orientation leaders and those who are unfamiliar with UCR's layout can use it as a fun way to teach/learn what's on campus.
-We also hope to convey school spirit through the UI of this project.
+Our project adds a twist to the popular game "Guess Who?"
+(By Hasbro) as instead of guessing people, users will be guessing UCR Locations.
+We want to challenge ourselves by creating a web app that not only pushes us to learn new technologies but also serve a social purpose that can enhance our school spirit.
+Upon completion of this project, we hope to create a fun social tool for orientation leaders and new students to teach/learn what's on campus while bonding via playing a game together.
 <br/><br/>

-Our project uses: <br/>
+The technologies/tools our project will use are: <br/>
 * React Query (frontend)
 * TailwindCSS (frontend)
 * Next.js (backend)